Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the process and requirements for granting a lease or underlease, and the technical aspects of drafting the lease.
-As you work through this article, focus your revision on:
+For SQE1, you are required to understand the process and requirements for granting a lease or underlease, and the technical aspects of drafting the lease, with a focus on the following syllabus points:

 - The essential clauses and structure of a commercial lease or underlease